 Nitrogen exists in lakes in several forms.
-Twin Island Lake was analyzed for total Kjeldahl nitrogen (0.8) mg/L in October, 1985; 2.6 mg/L in the epilimnion and 0.71 mg/L in the hypolimnion in July, 2008, and 0.736 mg/l in August, 2018), nitrate-nitrite (0.02 mg/L in October, 1985, and not detected in July, 2008, 2011, and 2018), and ammonia (0.04 mg/L in October, 1985, 0.08 in July, 2008, and no detection in August, 2018).
 Nitrogen is a major component of all organic (plant and animal) matter.
 Decomposing organic matter releases ammonia, which is converted to nitrate if oxygen if present (Shaw et al., 2004).
 All inorganic forms of nitrogen can be used by aquatic plants and algae (Shaw et al., 2004).
 If these inorganic forms of nitrogen exceed 0.3 mg/L (as N) in spring, there is sufficient nitrogen to support summer algae blooms (Shaw et al., 2004).
-Elevated concentrations of ammonium, nitrate, and nitrite, derived from human activities, can stimulate or enhance the development, maintenance and proliferation of primary producers (phytoplankton, benthic algae, marcrophytes), contributing to the widespread phenomenon of the cultural (human-made) eutrophication of aquatic ecosystems (Camargo et al., 2007).
+Elevated concentrations of ammonia, nitrate, and nitrite, derived from human activities, can stimulate or enhance the development, maintenance and proliferation of primary producers (phytoplankton, benthic algae, marcrophytes), contributing to the widespread phenomenon of the cultural (human-made) eutrophication of aquatic ecosystems (Camargo et al., 2007).
 The nutrient enrichment can cause important ecological effects on aquatic communities, since the overproduction of organic matter, and its subsequent decomposition, usually lead to low dissolved oxygen concentrations in bottom waters, and sediments of eutrophic and hypereutrophic aquatic ecosystems with low turnover rates (Camargo et al., 2007).
+Nitrogen exists in lakes in several forms.
+Dunn Lake was analyzed on 8/21/1979 for ammonia (0.19 mg/L) and on 7/31/2018 (not detected), total nitrogen on 8/21/1979 (0.88 mg/L), organic nitrogen on 8/21/1979 (0.65 mg/L), total Kjeldahl nitrogen on 7/31/2018 (0.495 mg/L), nitrate on 8/21/1979 (0.04 mg/L), nitrite on 8/21/1979 (0.003 mg/L).
+Nitrate/nitrite was analyzed on 7/21/2011 and 7/31/2018 (not detected).
+These values are within the normal range of northern Wisconsin Lakes.